LunarWatcher/auto-pairs/README.md

 ```vim
 Plug 'LunarWatcher/auto-pairs'
 ```
 ... but know that if it breaks, you were warned.
 Some bugs may still leak into the tags, but there will be significantly fewer.
+Tags can also be selectively reverted to; if v3.0.0-alpha3 is bad, roll back to v3.0.0-alpha2 until alpha4 is released.

 ## Differences from jiangmiao